Desmic quartic surfaces in arbitrary characteristic: Desmic tetrahedra

 \section{Desmic tetrahedra}

-Until Section 6, we assume that the ground field is an algebraically closed field of characteristic different from $2$.
+Until Section 6, we assume that the ground field $\Bbbk$ is the field $\bbC$ of complex numbers, although many of the discussions are valid over an algebraically closed field of characteristic different from $2$.
 A \emph{tetrahedron} means either a set of four planes in $\bbP^3$ with an empty intersection or their union.
-We say that each plane entering a tetrahedron $T$ is its face.
+We say that each plane entering a tetrahedron $T$ is a face of $T$.
 The intersection line of two faces is its edge, and the intersection point of three faces is its vertex.

-Let us first construct desmic tetrahedra.
-Fix one tetrhaedron $T$.
+Let us first construct a desmic system of tetrahedra.
+Fix one tetrahedron $T$.
 Let $\Pi$ be a face of $T$.
 It defines a projective involution $\sigma_\Pi$ (a harmonic homology) with the set of fixed points equal to the union of $\Pi$ and the opposite vertex $v_\Pi$.
-Two opposite edges $\ell, \ell'$ (i.e., skew edges) define another projective involution $\sigma_\ell$ whose set of fixed points is the union of the two edges.
+Two opposite edges $\ell$ and $\ell'$ (i.e., skew edges) define another projective involution $\sigma_\ell$ whose set of fixed points is the union of the two edges.
 It assigns to a point $x$ not on the edges the unique point $x'$ such that the pair $\{x,x'\}$ is harmonically conjugate to the intersection points $\{a,b\}$ of the edges with the unique line passing through $x$ and intersecting the edges.

 Starting from a general point $P$ not on $T$, we apply the involutions defined by three pairs of opposite edges of $T$.
-Together with $P$ we obtain four points which are the vertices of a new tetrahedron $T'$.
+Together with $P$, we obtain four points, which are the vertices of a new tetrahedron $T'$.
 Next, we apply to $P$ four harmonic homologies defined by faces of $T$ with its vertices as the centers.
 We obtain four more points that define a third tetrahedron $T''$.
-The tetrahedra $T,T',T''$ obtained in this way are desmic.
+The tetrahedra $T, T'$, and $T''$ obtained in this way are desmic.
 Indeed, applying a projective transformation, we may assume that $T = V(xyzw)$ and $P = [1,1,1,1]$.
-Then, we check that the vertices of $T'$ are and
+The three involutions defined by pairs of opposite edges are given by the scalar matrices with two diagonal entries equal to $1$ and two diagonal entries equal to $-1$.
+So, the vertices of $T'$ are and